SFU-MARS/mappo_domain_coverage/README.md

-# mappo_domain_coverage
+# Multi-Agent Domain Coverage via Reinforcement Learning for Variable Number of Agnets

-This repository contains an implementation for paper https://arxiv.org/abs/2211.05952
+This repository contains an implementation for paper https://arxiv.org/abs/2211.05952.